 How does creativity relate to business?

 Savvy History explores this question with freelance writing and folk music.
-From quirky historical characters in well-crafted concept albums to an interest in empowering creative people with financial literacy, this site ties together the unexpected.
+From quirky historical characters in well-crafted concept albums to empowering creative people with financial literacy, this site ties together the unexpected.

 Savvy History is About Folk Music